Introduction

 To deal with that, I suggest making sure you have your libraries installed in

-.
+Terminal.
 If they are not, you can always install them and import afterwards.

-For example, I will first import the json
+For example, I will first import the json package which is already installed on my

 machine.
 I will do so by using Terminal here in RStudio.
 In addition, let

-me try to import the TensorFlow
+me try to import the TensorFlow package.

 me switch back to bash and install the package: